wp-plugins/sidebar-photoblog/readme.txt

 1. Upload `sidebar-photoblog.php` to the `/wp-content/plugins` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress backend
-3. Go to 'Appearance' menu, then to 'Widgets' or 'Design' then 'Widgets' for older versions.
+3. Go to 'Appearance' menu, then to 'Widgets' (or 'Design' then 'Widgets' for older versions).
 4. Add Sidebar Photoblog widget to your sidebar.
 5. Save your changes.